Published by Carl Hedinger. Last Updated on July 18, 2023.

 North Carolina distilleries have taken time to prosper, thanks to Prohibition, restrictive laws, and other factors.

 But as things open up for the 80-plus locally-owned distilleries in our state, you can see they’re already producing incredible gin, vodka, rum, whiskey, moonshine, and other spirits.

 And after asking our readers about their favorites, we received an overwhelming variety of responses.
-That is why this is your list, not just ours, of distilleries in North Carolina that you must visit at least once.
+That is why this is your list, not just ours, of North Carolina distilleries that you must visit at least once.

-Note: Before we cover these awesome local distilleries in North Carolina, we’ll give you a little bit of history on liquor in our state.
+Before we cover these awesome local distilleries, we’ll give you a little bit of history on liquor in our state.
 Here’s how we’ve organized the guide from beginning to end: